juno-v/api-consumption/README.md

 - Git (Command Line Tools may already have Git installed along with it)

 # Instructions for local development
 1. Fork/Download/Clone this repo
-2. cd into the metro-transit directory
-    - open the terminal in your project.
-    - type ls and enter
-    - if you see "metro transit", type cd metro-transit
-    - if you don't see metro-transit, skip to step 3.
-3. in your terminal, type npm install to get all of the dependencies
+3. Open your terminal in the root of the project, type npm install to get install of the required dependencies
-4. open localhost:3000 in your terminal if it doesn't automatically pop up.
+4. open localhost:3000 in your browser if it doesn't automatically pop up.
 5. start developing it to your own taste or demo!
+    - __NOTE: scroll after every selection, a new option will open up down the page until the final result is achieved.__

 # Folder strucutre
 - There are 4 different API get requests.
 - Each request is located in it's own folder found in src/components/
-- __Below is the order of the requests__:
+- __Below is the component order of the API requests__:
 1. __GetRoutes component__
 - This is to to retrieve all of the routes that are in service for the current day.
 - The user will select a route which triggers a fetch for getting all the __directions__ available for that selected route.